 Dams Furniture Ltd believes in the fair treatment and reward of all staff.
 We pay depending on the role and not based on gender.
 In this report we are publishing our gender pay stats in line with UK government regulations.

-At the snapshot date (5th April 2018) the company employed 286 people, the split being 18% female and 82% male.
+At the snapshot date (5th April 2020) the company employed 315 people, the split being 81% male and 19% female.
 We continually review our recruitment and retention strategies to ensure they focus on attracting the best talent into key areas.
 Our recruitment materials, sources and practices are structured to avoid any gender bias within the recruitment process.
-We offer salary sacrifice initiatives to support our employees with their childcare requirements Our policies and practises support those who have caring responsibilities
+We offer salary sacrifice initiatives to support our employees with their childcare requirements Our policies and practises support those who have caring responsibilities.

 Mean Gender Pay Gap: the difference between the average hourly rate of pay between men and women.
-We have taken the pay data of all Dams Furniture’s employees at 5th April 2018.
+We have taken the pay data of all DAMS Furniture’s employees at 5th April 2020.
 This includes many different roles that have different rates of pay.
-The mean calculations are also applied to compare bonus pay over a 12 month period from April 2017 to April 2018
+The mean calculations are also applied to compare bonus pay over a 12 month period from April 2019 to April 2020

 We are confident that men and women are paid equally for equivalent roles.
 The overall shape of our workforce influences the results.
-Here at Dams Furniture, production and warehouse roles are comprised mostly of male employees, whereas the more senior / professional roles within the business are filled by women.
+Here at DAMS Furniture, production and warehouse roles are comprised mostly of male employees, whereas the more senior / professional roles within the business are filled by women.
+Lockdown effected activity across the business differently, the decision to furlough was based on the level of activity in each department.
+This led to some of the senior / professional employees to be placed on furlough until activity returned to normal levels, this has impacted the result for this reporting period.

-The table below shows the mean and median differences between bonuses paid to men and women at Dams Furniture Ltd in the year to 5th April 2018.
+The table below shows the mean and median differences between bonuses paid to men and women at DAMS Furniture Ltd in the year to 5 April 2020.

 The company runs two discrete bonus schemes, the employees included in each scheme have the same opportunity to achieve their full bonus, regardless of their gender;-